Read Thread Café

 Jess & Neil

-Red Thread Circle as practiced by Dr. Jessica E. Duncan, is a version of circle practice passed on to her and her certified Intentional Creativity Teacher Colleagues by Shiloh Sophia of the Intentional Creativity Foundation & Cosmic Cowgirls, founder of the Color of Woman School, who co-created it with Sue Hoya Sellars.
-Her cafés also have influences from circle practice as practiced at Findhorn, Scotland and Esalen, California.
+Red Thread Circle as practiced by Dr. Jessica E. Duncan, is a version of circle practice passed on to her and her certified Intentional Creativity Teacher Colleagues by Shiloh Sophia of the Intentional Creativity Foundation & Cosmic Cowgirls, founder of the Color of Woman School, who co-created it with Sue Hoya Sellars & Caron McCloud.
+Dr. Jess’ cafés are also influencedd by circle practices as practiced at Findhorn, Scotland and Esalen, California.

-Jessica E. Duncan is a Certified Intentional Creativity Coach, Teacher, Visionary Painter, Ph.D.
-Cosmic Cowgirl and Independent Brain.
+Jessica E. Duncan is a Certified Intentional Creativity Coach, Teacher, Visionary Painter, Ph.D., Cosmic Cowgirl, Eclectic Painter, and Independent Brain.

 “I felt really hosted at Jessica’s Red Thread Café, not only in the space but also in conversation.
 There was quite a powerful connection among all of us.”Schmidt